MoritzStaudinger/classificationperformancer/README.md

 ## Description

 This Project aims to compare the implementations of k-nearest Neighbors and the random forest classifier based on two publicly available datasets.
+We will evaluate both datasets with different variations of k-nearest Neighbor (Euclidean and Manhattan distance as well as distance and uniform weighting) and various numbers of neighbors.
+For the random forest algorithm we will vary the number of trees from 1 to 2500.

 ## Datasets